bekoons/DocuSec/README.md

 ## 💻 Getting Started in Codespaces

+1. Clone the repo
+2. Create secrets for the OpenAI API Key and Langchain API Key.
-1. Open the repo in **GitHub Codespaces**
+3. Open the repo in **GitHub Codespaces**
-2. The environment will auto-install dependencies from `requirements.txt`
+4. The environment will auto-install dependencies from `requirements.txt`
-3. Run the Streamlit interface:
+5. Run the Streamlit interface:

 ```bash
 PYTHONPATH=$(pwd) streamlit run app/main.py